 Information on eligibility requirements and application procedures is given below.

 Students admitted directly to the MD/PhD program will begin their training with the first year of the regular School of Medicine curriculum.
-Upon completion of the first year, students in consultation with their program advisors may elect to continue with the regular School of Medicine curriculum or begin their graduate education and research training in the major departments or areas of specialization of their choice within the Division.
-In either case, by the end of the first year, the student in consultation with the Program Advisor will decide the sequence in which the regular School of Medicine and Division program will be taken.
+Upon completion of the first year, students in consultation with their program advisors may elect to continue with the regular School of Medicine curriculum or begin their graduate education and research training in the major departments or areas of specialization of their choice within GMS.
+In either case, by the end of the first year, the student in consultation with the Program Advisor will decide the sequence in which the regular School of Medicine and GMS program will be taken.

 The following Departments/Programs are available for MD/PhD students:

 Biomolecular Pharmacology Training Program

 Cell and Molecular Biology

 Genetics & Genomics

 For more detailed information on the MD/PhD Program, please visit our main website.